AlexBeem/Ariadne-Bootloader/README.md

 * TFTP Negotiation Port: 69
 * TFTP Data Port: 46969

 **NOTE:** The Arduino Ethernet that were sent as Indiegogo Perks were flashed with different network settings.
-Their bootloader still defaults to the previous settings **but** the current values are on the accompaning leaflet.
+Their bootloader still defaults to the previous settings but the current values are on the accompaning leaflet.

 ## Configuring Network Settings
 These can be changed using our **NetEEPROM** library.
 Navigate to **File** > **Examples** > **NetEEPROM** and select one of the examples.
 You can write the network settings with the **WriteNetworkSettings** sketch or print them to the serial monitor with **ReadNetworkSettings**.
 Follow the instructions in the comments of the sketches.

 The network settings are saved to EEPROM so you need to make sure that you don't overwrite them in your program.
-Ariadne uses EEPROM addresses 0-26 for network settings and 27-63 for the password used in the **EthernetReset** library, if you're not using **EthernetReset** then you can use EEPROM addresses 27-63 for other purposes.
+Ariadne uses EEPROM addresses 0-26 for network settings and 27-63 for the password used in the **EthernetReset** library.
+If you're not using **EthernetReset** then you can use EEPROM addresses 27-63 for other purposes.
 The **NewEEPROM** library can be used instead of the EEPROM library to automatically avoid overwriting the Ariadne EEPROM section.

 ## TFTP Flashing